kcalmond/b8kery/README.md

 1. https://thenewstack.io/tutorial-set-up-a-secure-and-highly-available-etcd-cluster/
 2. https://thenewstack.io/tutorial-install-a-highly-available-k3s-cluster-at-the-edge/

+Read the second post to understand the target architecture.

 **Key Differences** between this config and thenewstack.io blog:
 * Using a RaspPi4b based cluster, which is ARM64 based. **The etcd implementation on arm64 is still unsupport/experimental status as of this writing.** ref: https://github.com/etcd-io/etcd/issues/9077
 * 3 nodes instead of 4 - no need to run k3s agent setup part